PolyMeilex/Neothesia/README.md

 * clone [Legacy Synthesia](https://github.com/johndpope/pianogame)
 * add Neothesia commits
 * build
+##### Or you can try to crosscompile neothesia master branch
+I didn't try it yet, but probably you can cross compile neothesia using mingw

 ## Todo
 * Make it cross platform so ports are no longer needed